John-Malcolm-Design/medtech/README.md

   - Categories (Wordclouds, Moderator tagging,..)

 ## Issues
-- **Travis CI**: Building continuous integration in from the start helps us to detect bugs early and write well coverered code.
+- **Travis CI, Maven & Neo4J**: Building continuous integration in from the start helps us to detect bugs early and write well coverered code.
 There was several issues with getting this working intiially mostly involving Mavens ability to build the project correctly and find all the necessary project dependencies.
 The JDBC driver for Neo4J was particularly problematic.
 These errors helped us better understand both Travis CI & Mavens archetype system.